-There are several reasons you shouldn’t let someone who is not licensed and insured work on your property.
-When you consider repairs and maintenance for your rental house, there are inherent risk:
+There are several reasons you shouldn’t let someone not licensed and insured work on your property.
+When you consider repairs and maintenance for your rental house, there is inherent risk:

 What happens if an uninsured contractor falls off your roof and injures him or herself?
 They can sue and possibly take you to the cleaners.
 What would that do to your future returns on that property?

-Later that summer, when our tenant got their enormous power bill ($900) that I realized he had wired the unit wrong.
-I had to install a new system to replace that one.
-It came out of my pocket because this part-time HVAC ‘specialist’ didn’t have a warranty.
+Later that summer, when our tenant got their enormous power bill ($900), we realized he had wired the unit wrong.
+We had to install a new system to replace that one.
+It came out of our pocket because this part-time HVAC ‘specialist’ didn’t have a warranty.
 Lesson learned.

 These types of scammy contractors typically aren’t in business long.
 This will cause problems if you need warranty work down the road and you can’t find them.
-Or, if they take their initial draw and never show up again.
+Or if they take their initial draw and never show up again.
 Back in the early days, we learned that the hard way.

-Keep in mind that finding a good contractor is a necessity no matter what type of property you purchase.
+Keep in mind that finding a good contractor is necessary no matter what type of property you purchase.
 Even if you buy a new house, you’ll eventually have repairs to be made.
 It’s best to start developing a relationship early so your work will be carried out faithfully and on time when it’s time for a project.

 Here are a few helpful tips to ensure that the person you’re considering for your contracting work is both licensed and insured.